Undergraduate funding

 Study permit $150

-*Several tuition fee exemption programs exist for students, especially French and French-speaking Belgian students, to reduce the additional foreign fees required by the Ministère de l’Enseignement Supérieur (MES).
+**Several tuition fee exemption scholarships exist for students, especially French and French-speaking Belgian students, to reduce the additional foreign fees required by the Ministère de l’Enseignement Supérieur (MES).

 For an overview of the annual costs you can expect if you benefit from an exemption, see the Tuition fees section for your student profile.